 - Heat a tawa/pan.

-- Once the pan is hot, then put the rolled roti (dough circle) on it.
+- Once the pan is hot, put the rolled roti (dough circle) on it.

-- When you see bubbles forming up, flip it, and cook on the other side for a few seconds or until you see brown spots.
+- When you see bubbles forming, flip it and cook on the other side for a few seconds or until you see brown spots.

 - Hold roti with a tong and place it directly on the flame.

-- At this point, your roti would start to puff.
+- At this point, your roti should start to puff.
 Flip it and cook on the other side too.

 - Brush cooked roti with ghee and serve hot with curry, or dal.
 If using later, then keep it aside covered with a muslin cloth.